-On February 26, 2015, the Company entered into a sub-lease agreement for additional space in its San Jose location on the first floor.
-The agreement has a term which expires on June 30, 2019 and a current monthly rent of \$6,668 per month.
-On August 25, 2015, the Company entered into an additional amended sub-lease agreement for additional space on the first floor.
-The agreement has a term which expires on June 30, 2019 and a current monthly rent of \$4,578 per month.
+On February 26, 2015, the Company entered into a sub-lease agreement for space in its San Jose location on the first floor and was amended on August 25, 2015 to include additional space.
+The agreement had a term which expired on June 30, 2019.

-On March 13, 2019, the Company amended its Lease Agreement with the Landlord which combined both the first floor space and the second floor space for the final three months of the original lease term for the second floor, which expires on September 30, 2019.
+On March 13, 2019, the Company amended its Lease Agreement with the Landlord which combined both the first-floor space and the second-floor space for the final three months of the original lease term for the second floor, which expires on September 30, 2019.
 Effective July 1, 2019 through September 30, 2019, the new monthly rent payment will be \$48,372.
+A lease renewal agreement was signed on July 1, 2019 for the first and second floor spaces of the San Jose property.
+Additional information is provided in Note 9 - Subsequent Events.

 On May 31, 2017, the Company renewed a lease agreement for the Company's space in Costa Mesa, California.
-The agreement has a term that expires on September 30, 2019 with initial monthly rent of \$9,040, and is subject to certain annual escalations as defined in the agreement.
+The agreement has a term that expires on September 30, 2019 with initial monthly rent of \$9,040 and is subject to certain annual escalations as defined in the agreement.
+On July 15, 2019, the Company signed an agreement for the renewal of the property in Costa Mesa, California.
+Additional information is provided in Note 9 - Subsequent Events